fortyninemaps/karta/doc/source/karta-manual.rst

    tutorial
    reference

+*Karta* provides a simple and fast framework for spatial analysis in Python.

-*Karta* is a Python/Python3 package for geospatial data structures. *Karta* serves as a Leatherman for geographic analyses.
-It provides simple and clean vector and raster data types, a selection of geographical analysis methods, and the ability to read and write several formats, including GeoJSON, shapefiles, and ESRI ASCII.
+The package provides clean vector and raster data types that are geographical coordinate system-aware, a selection of geographical analysis methods, and the ability to read and write several formats, including GeoJSON, shapefiles, and ESRI ASCII.

-The goals of *Karta* is to expose a simple and fast framework for spatial analysis.

-Suggestions, bug reports, testcases, and pull requests are welcome, particularly to improve format support and test coverage.
+*Karta* works with Python 2.6-2.7 and Python 3.3+.
+Suggestions, bug reports, testcases, and pull requests are welcome, particularly to improve file format support and test coverage.

+See the tutorial_, or read the `API documentation`_.

+.. _tutorial: tutorial.html
+.. _API documentation: reference.html

 Data Formats
 ------------

 *Karta* provides a basic working interface to several of common file formats.
-Currently partially-supported are:
+Currently supported are:

 -  vector